Trayvon Mullen: Oakland / Las Vegas Raiders

-Mullen was drafted by the Oakland Raiders in the second round (40th overall) of the 2019 NFL Draft.
+2019 season

-2019
+Mullen was selected by the Oakland Raiders in the second round (40th overall) of the 2019 NFL draft.

 Mullen made his NFL debut in week 1 against the Denver Broncos.
 In the game, Mullen made 1 tackle in the 24–16 win.

 In week 11 against the Cincinnati Bengals, Mullen recorded his first interception off Ryan Finley in the 17–10 win.

 In week 16 against the Los Angeles Chargers, Mullen suffered a head injury, which caused him to be carted off the field.
+He registered 50 tackles, 10 passes defensed and one interception.

-2020
+2020 season

-In Week 11 against the Kansas City Chiefs on Sunday Night Football, Mullen recorded his first interception of the season off a pass thrown by Patrick Mahomes during the 35–31 loss.
+In Week 11 against the Kansas City Chiefs, Mullen recorded his first interception of the season off a pass thrown by Patrick Mahomes during the 35–31 loss.

-2021
+2021 season

 Mullen entered the 2021 season as a starting cornerback alongside Casey Hayward.
-He suffered a foot injury in Week 4 and was placed on injured reserve on October 9, 2021.
+On October 9, 2021, he suffered a foot injury in Week 4 and was placed on injured reserve, ending a 36 consecutive games streak.
 On December 11, Mullen rejoined the active roster.
 He suffered a toe injury in Week 14 and was placed on injured reserve on December 20.